Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Introduction and main results

 Moreover, there exists a rational number $c_0\in \mathbb{Q}$ such that

 \end{enumerate} \end{theorem}

-As a by-product of the above gap labelling theorem, we can deduce information regarding the singularity of the magnetic perturbation.
+As a by-product of the above gap labelling theorem, we can obtain some additional information about how singular the magnetic perturbation is.
 To formulate the statement more precisely, we will need the notion of a \emph{localized Wannier-like basis}.
+These are particular orthonormal bases for the range of the Fermi projection: the definition we choose below is motivated by \cite{CorneanMonacoMoscolari}, where such localized Wannier-like bases are explicitly constructed for Fermi projections corresponding to magnetic Hamiltonians with rational flux, and certain irrational perturbations thereof.
 In the present context, we say that the Fermi projection $\Pi_b$ admits a localized Wannier-like basis if